Uranium in the environment: Depleted uranium exposure studies

 The use of depleted uranium (DU) in munitions is controversial because of questions about potential long-term health effects.
 Normal functioning of the kidney, brain, liver, heart, and numerous other systems can be affected by uranium exposure, because uranium is a toxic metal.
-Some people have raised concerns about the use of DU munitions because of its mutagenicity, teratogenicity in mice, neurotoxicity, and its suspected carcinogenic potential.
-Additional concerns address unexploded DU munitions leeching into groundwater over time.
+Some people have raised concerns about the use of depleted uranium munitions because of its mutagenicity, teratogenicity in mice, neurotoxicity, and its suspected carcinogenic potential.
+Additional concerns address unexploded depleted uranium munitions leeching into groundwater over time.

-The toxicity of DU is a point of medical controversy.
+The toxicity of depleted uranium is a point of medical controversy.
 Multiple studies using cultured cells and laboratory rodents suggest the possibility of leukemogenic, genetic, reproductive, and neurological effects from chronic exposure.

 A 2005 epidemiology review concluded: "In aggregate the human epidemiological evidence is consistent with increased risk of birth defects in offspring of persons exposed to DU."
-The World Health Organization states that no risk of reproductive, developmental, or carcinogenic effects have been reported in humans due to DU exposure.
+The World Health Organization states that no risk of reproductive, developmental, or carcinogenic effects have been reported in humans due to depleted uranium exposure.
 This report has been criticized by Dr. Keith Baverstock for not including possible long-term effects.